Property Tax Disputes

 Proposition 13 was enacted in 1978 as a response to exorbitant property taxes in California.
 It effectively reduced and set the property tax rate in the state to 1% of a property’s value with a small increase each year up to a maximum of 2% regardless of appreciation.
 Property tax reassessments are made, however, whenever there is a change of ownership or new construction on a property.

 In November 2020, California voters enacted Proposition 19 which modifies Prop 13 by limiting or eliminating the reassessment exclusion on certain transfers.
 However, through careful estate and tax planning, avenues remain in avoiding or limiting property tax reassessments.

 Individuals aged 55 and older and those who are permanently or severely disabled are also exempt from property tax reassessments.
 Additionally, Prop 19 provides property tax relief for natural disaster victims.

 The Prop 13 and prop 19 rules and exemptions are very complex.
 With careful attention to property tax planning, our real estate and tax attorneys can help you save a significant amount of money in property taxes over the course of many years.

 San Francisco area property tax dispute lawyers

-The immediate value of a successful property tax dispute is a tax savings for the year being appealed.
+The immediate value of a successful property tax dispute is a tax saving for the year being appealed.
 You also benefit, however, from a reduced tax assessment for many years into the future.
-Most of the property tax disputes handled by the seasoned real estate and tax professionals at Moskowitz, LLP result in significant real estate property tax reductions and a large number are reduced to less than the prior tax period.
-For more information and assistance, call our San Francisco offices at (888) 829-3325 or (415) 394-7200.
+Most of the property tax disputes handled by the seasoned real estate and tax professionals at Moskowitz, LLP result in significant real estate property tax reductions, and a large number are reduced to less than the prior tax period.
+For more information and assistance, contact our San Francisco offices.